Algebraic Criterion and Graph-Theoretic Construction of Intrinsic Superconducting Diode Effects: Abstract

 \section{Abstract}

 The intrinsic superconducting diode effect (SDE) is distinguished from the Josephson diode effect (JDE) by its manifestation of nonreciprocal critical current phenomena within a monolithic superconductor, typically linked to finite-momentum Cooper pairing.
 The long-standing assumption that SDE requires co-breaking of time-reversal and inversion symmetries proves to be necessary but not sufficient.
-In this work, we propose a universal diagnostic criterion.
-Embodied in two concise inequalities, this criterion enables convenient and intuitive assessment of whether an intrinsic SDE can emerge in a given system without requiring extensive numerical calculations.
-Furthermore, our universal criterion provides explicit design guidelines for material systems exhibiting intrinsic SDE.
+In this work, we propose a universal diagnostic criterion for intrinsic SDE, expressed as two inequalities evaluated directly from the bare Hamiltonian.
+This criterion further reveals a graph-theoretic construction for nonreciprocal models, offering design principles that extend beyond superconductivity.

 \textit{Introduction.}---The SDE is characterized by the emergence of nonreciprocal charge transport in superconducting systems \cite{RN91,RN218,annurev:/content/journals/10.1146/annurev-conmatphys-032822-033734}.
 It is explained by the difference of the critical currents $\Delta I_c$ between the forward and backward transport, and the efficiency is defined by $\gamma=(I_{c,+}-|I_{c,-}|)/(I_{c,+}+|I_{c,-}|)$, as shown in Figs. \ref{fig1} (a) and (b).
 Due to its potential application to the ultra low power quantum rectification devices, SDE has attracted significant attentions both theoretically and experimentally \cite{RN93,RN206,RN80,RN249,RN213,PhysRevLett.128.037001,RN81,RN98,RN208,RN212,RN90,RN89,RN215,RN207,Scammell_2022,RN217,RN211,PhysRevB.106.L140505,PhysRevLett.128.177001,PhysRevB.107.214512,PhysRevLett.131.016001,RN223,PhysRevB.110.024503,PhysRevB.109.064511,RN219,RN220,RN229,RN230,RN227,RN222,RN290,PhysRevB.111.174513}.
 The SDE can arise in various systems, broadly categorized into Josephson junction configurations \cite{RN93,RN213,RN212} and monolithic superconductors \cite{RN80,PhysRevLett.128.037001}.
 In the latter systems, this phenomenon is conventionally termed the intrinsic SDE.